cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

     Create a configuration file, such as `example.toml`:

     ```toml
-    # Place mirrors of the Foundation framework classes in the 'objc.foundation' package:
+    # 1Place mirrors of the Foundation framework classes in the 'objc.foundation' package:
     [[packages]]
     filters = { include = ["NS.+"] }
     package-name = "objc.foundation"

-    # Place the mirror of the class Base in the 'example' package:
+    # 1Place the mirror of the class Base in the 'example' package:
     [[packages]]
     filters = { include = "Base" }
     package-name = "example"

-    # Write the output files with mirror type definitions to the './mirrors' directory:
+    # 1Write the output files with mirror type definitions to the './mirrors' directory:
     [output-roots.default]
     path = "mirrors"

-    # Specify the pathnames of input files
+    # 1Specify the pathnames of input files
     [sources.all]
     paths = ["original-objc/Base.h"]

-    # Extra settings for testing with GNUstep
+    # 1Extra settings for testing with GNUstep
     [sources-mixins.default]
     sources = [".*"]
     arguments-append = [